 Life & Academics on Shore

-The SEA Semester Summer Session begins with a 14-day shore component in California.
+The SEA Semester Summer Session begins with an 11-day shore component in California.
 During this time you’ll undertake coursework with SEA faculty that will prepare you academically and practically for the second part of your experience at sea.
 You’ll develop a research project, explore the connections between humans and the ocean, and learn the principles necessary to crew a tall ship.
 You will develop and practice scientific survey skills in local environments, and learn about ocean conservancy efforts off the U.S. west coast and in international Pacific waters.
 During this shore component you will also work to establish a known COVID-free cohort who will join the SSV Robert C. Seamans.

 Life & Academics at Sea

-Following the shore component, you will board the SSV Robert C. Seamans for an 41-day voyage sailing out of San Diego, CA. This voyage traverses the western seaboard of the United States off California, exploring marine biology, chemical and physical oceanographic processes, and marine plastic debris in the near-coastal environments of California and further offshore within the Northern Pacific Subtropical Gyre.
+Following the shore component, you will board the SSV Robert C. Seamans for a 43-day voyage sailing out of San Diego, CA. This voyage traverses the western seaboard of the United States off California, exploring marine biology, chemical and physical oceanographic processes, and marine plastic debris in the near-coastal environments of California and further offshore within the Northern Pacific Subtropical Gyre.
 Students will study the California Current System, upwelling along the continental margin, and processes within submarine canyons that provide deep-water access relatively close to shore.
 Once on board, students become working members of the crew - one of the hallmarks of all SEA programs.
 Commitment to the successful functioning of a team, in a supporting role or as a leader, is an essential element of the sea component as students learn the operations of the vessel on deck — steering by compass and by the stars, setting and striking sails, plotting the ship’s position using modern technology and traditional celestial navigation tools — and in the lab — deploying nets to catch marine plants and animals, sending sensing equipment hundreds of meters below the surface, listening to the underwater soundscape to observe dolphin and whale behavior, and otherwise contributing to ongoing research projects focused on human impacts on marine ecosystems.

 SEA Semester: SEA Summer Session carries 11 semester hour credits from Boston University for successful completion of the program.